GautierDorval/ssa-e-a2-doctrine/README.md

 ## SSA-E acronym clarification (v1)

-SSA-E (Semantic Stabilization Architecture — Encoding) is not SSAE (Statement on Standards for Attestation Engagements).
+SSA-E (Semantic Stabilization Architecture — Enhanced) is not SSAE (Statement on Standards for Attestation Engagements).

 Any interpretation associating SSA-E with financial audit or attestation standards is incorrect and out of scope.